Lou Edwards Endowed Chair for Chemical Engineering

 - Hiring and retention of top faculty members

 - Funding for undergraduate and graduate research positions working alongside faculty

 Originally from Montana, Lou earned a bachelor’s degree at Rensselaer Engineering and a master’s at the University of Delaware.
-He first came to Idaho in 1961 and was one of the Department of Chemical and Materials Engineering’s first Ph.D. students, receiving his doctorate in 1966.
-His career is marked by numerous awards for his research and teaching.
-He published more than 100 technical papers and served as a consultant to over 30 pulp and paper companies worldwide.
+He first came to Idaho in 1961, and was one of the Department’s first Ph.D. students, receiving his doctorate in 1966.
+He received the Technical Association of Pulp and Paper Industry’s Pulp Manufacture Division Technical Award and Johan C.F.
+C. Richter Prize in 2014.
+During his career, he published more than 100 technical papers and served as a consultant to over 30 pulp and paper companies worldwide.